pfdubois/BridgeBidding/source/CompetingSuit.rst

 One case that requires special caution is overcalling a minor at the two level.
 Your reward is not high and your risk is high, especially vulnerable.
-It is really best to have a good six-card suit.
+It is really best to have a good six-card suit, and 10+ HCP.

 You can overcall 1N with 15-18 HCP and a stopper (preferably more) in their suit.
 If they have preempted with a 2-level suit bid, overcalling it 2N means about the